Read an English sample of my book ‘Sound’ here.

-Tomas Serrien (1992) tries to live in wonder, with philosophy and art as a guide.
-In 2015 he won the Geert Grote Pen, a thesis prize awarded to the best Dutch master’s thesis in philosophy.
-His thesis was the inspiration for his debut book Klank, published by publisher Houtekiet/VBK in December 2017.
-With the establishment of the independent website Mirari he developed an online platform for free dialogue.
-Tomas Serrien also gives regular lectures on philosophical themes and he is a drummer in several bands.
+Tomas Serrien writes about music, society and philosophy.
+In 2015 he won the Geert Grote Pen, a prize awarded to the best Dutch master’s thesis in philosophy.
+His thesis was the inspiration for his debut book Klank: een filosofie van de muzikale ervaring (Sound: a philosophy of musical experience), published in December 2017.
+Klank received a lot of good reviews, was nominated for a reader’s prize and already is in its fourth print run.

 ‘Klank: een filosofie van de muzikale ervaring’

 Music is able to move people, to ease their pain, or simply to make them want to dance.
 But what do we experience exactly listening to Chopin, Pink Floyd or Bob Dylan?
 Which features characterize our musical experience?

 In this book Tomas Serrien investigates the ways we experience music and sound.
 Although music is meant to be listened to in the first place, the author explains why thinking and writing about music can be very meaningful.
 Developing a method to bring this difficult task to a good end, Serrien takes the reader along a musical exploration full of surprising thoughts.
 Do we pay enough attention when listening to music?
 What is the difference between music and sound?
 How do deaf people experience music?
 Which role emotions play when listening to music?
 Can music save lives?